Non-Asymptotic Convergence of Discrete Diffusion Models: Masked and Random Walk dynamics: Discrete diffusion models

 For this choice of generator~\eqref{eq:forward_generator_masked_d}, ~\eqref{eq:backward_generator_ctmc} holds with $\tqm_t(x,y) = \foqm_{\Tf-t}(y,x)$ and

 for $x,y \in \tZ^d_m$ and $t\in [0,\Tf)$; see~\Cref{lem:formula_u_masked_d} for the detailed proof.
-The key difference between this case and the others lies in the reversed order of $x$ and $y$, which results in a generator distinct from the forward one.
-Similar to the random walk on $\Z^d_m$ case, the discrete score above can also be expressed as a conditional expectation, which enables efficient training; see \Cref{prop:condition_expectation_masked_d} for completeness.
+Similar to the random walk on $\Z^d_m$ case, the discrete score above can also be expressed as a conditional expectation, which enables efficient training; see Appendix \ref{sec:further_mask}.